github/codeql/ql/docs/learn-ql/introduce-libraries.rst

-To define a data-flow configuration, you can define a subclass of ``DataFlow::Configuration``, overriding the member predicates ``isSource``, ``isSink``, and ``isBarrier`` to define the sets of sources, sinks and barriers.
+To define a data-flow configuration, you can define a subclass of ``DataFlow::Configuration``, overriding the member predicates ``isSource``, ``isSink``, and ``isBarrier`` to define the sets of sources, sinks, and barriers.

-Going beyond pure data flow, many security analysis need to perform more general `taint tracking`, which also considers flow through value-transforming operations such as string operations.
+Going beyond pure data flow, many security analyses need to perform more general `taint tracking`, which also considers flow through value-transforming operations such as string operations.
 To track taint, you can define a subclass of ``TaintTracking::Configuration``, which works similar to data-flow configurations.